 Your payout settings page

 The payout settings of your account, often referred to as "the magic zone," are where you tell Gumroad where to send your money.
-It's also, if you live in a country with ACH payouts, where you get verified by Stripe, our payout partner.
+If you live in a country with ACH payouts, it's also where you get verified by Stripe, our payout partner.

 Identity verification (for bank payouts)

 Our payment processor Stripe helps us process credit and debit card payments and also manages our direct deposit payouts.
 As a result, we are subject to their policies, and the regulations that they are subject to when it comes to paying money directly to bank accounts.

 As you may have noticed, the world is a bit of a mess, and the world of online payments is equally chaotic and replete with bad actors.
 To prevent money laundering, terrorist funding, and other varieties of unpleasantness, Stripe is required to follow Know Your Customer obligations.
 This means that depending on what country you are based in, they may ask you for different types of information, including but not limited to:

 - Your date of birth, legal name, phone number, and address

 - Your social security number

 - A scan or image of your photo ID (passport, driver's license, or ID).
 Read why.

 - Company Tax ID (if you are selling as a business)